googleapis/google-cloud-ruby/google-cloud-bigtable/AUTHENTICATION.md

 1. `BIGTABLE_PROJECT`
 2. `GOOGLE_CLOUD_PROJECT`

-The environment variables that google-cloud-bigtable checks for credentials are configured on {Google::Cloud::Bigtable::V2::Credentials}:
+The environment variables that google-cloud-bigtable checks for credentials are configured on {Google::Cloud::Bigtable::Credentials}:

 1. `BIGTABLE_CREDENTIALS` - Path to JSON file, or JSON contents
 2. `BIGTABLE_KEYFILE` - Path to JSON file, or JSON contents